 Hope you enjoyed and learned something new!
 I would love to know what you think about this movement or if you apply it in your life?

-This article was also inspired by a Philosophy lesson I had in High School, so thank you teacher if you read it this, I’m grateful for this discovery ♥
+This article was also inspired by a Philosophy lesson I had in High School, so thank you teacher if you read it, I’m grateful for this discovery ♥

-Once again, if you see any English mistakes, I’d glad if you could let me now!
+Once again, if you see any English mistakes, I’d glad if you could let me know!